-In early September, at your child's registration, St. Boniface Minor charges fees for minor hockey.
+At your child's registration, St. Boniface Minor charges fees for minor hockey.
 These fees are determined by all known costs as well as estimations based upon previous years.
 This initial registration charge is only an estimate of the basic cost of hockey for your child playing in St. Boniface Minor.
-By mid December St. Boniface Minor typically has it's final numbers done and final billings and or refunds sent out to teams.
+By mid-December St. Boniface Minor typically has it's final numbers done and if necessary, final billings will be sent out to teams.
 This final billing will be paid directly to St. Boniface Minor and will be billed by our Treasurer.

-The registration fees are for team costs such as fees to Winnipeg Minor, Hockey Canada, Hockey Manitoba, St. Boniface Minor and the East League.
+The registration fees are for team costs such as fees to Hockey Winnipeg, Hockey Canada, Hockey Manitoba, St. Boniface Minor and the East League.
 The fees also include things such as tryout/evaluation ice, league and playoff games, referee and timekeeping costs, age specific camps, and the IP program.

 The registration fees Do Not Include additional team costs such as practice ice, tournaments, name bars, Coach's gifts, Community Centre costs etc. These additional costs will be the responsibility of the respective teams.

 In order to register your child for hockey, one parent must complete the Respect in Sport - Parent Program and link it to their child(ren).
 If you have previously completed the Respect in Sport course in order to be a rostered official of a team (coach, assistant coach, manager, safety) you are still required to complete this parent version and associate it to your child(ren).
 Program information: English French

 NOTE: If you have successfully completed the Respect in Sport - Parent Program in the past, you are not required to take it again this year.

 Please be advised that in order to comply with the City of Winnipeg Financial Accountability guidelines teams can not open bank accounts under the names of Community Centres.

 The SBMHA fees to be charged for the 2016-17 hockey season: